yuxin-miao/VE370_Computer_organization_intro/370Notes.md

 - Callee: A procedure that executes a series of stored instructions based on parameters provided by the caller and then returns control to the caller.

 - **stack pointer** (\$sp)

-  - pointing to the bottom of the stack
+- pointing to the **top of the stack**
+  - By mean top, not mean when adding more items, the address of \$sp would not become larger, but it should be subtracion.

 - frame pointer (\$fp)

 a frame pointer offers a stable base register within a procedure for local memory-references. as \$sp might change